 4.4 At-Large Directors.
 Four members of the Board of Directors shall be elected at-large (“At-Large Directors”) for terms of two years that begin at the next regular Board of Directors meeting following the annual meeting of Members at which the At-Large Director is elected.
 Two At-Large Directors shall be elected in odd-numbered year for terms of two years.
 Two At-Large Directors shall be elected in even-numbered years for terms of two years.
 At-Large Representatives shall be elected by at least three eligible Members during the voting period of the Annual Meeting.
 For At-Large Director positions, ranked choice voting may be used.
 The Board of Directors shall set the voting period and voting method(s) 30 days prior to the Annual Meeting date.
 Candidates for At-Large Directors must be present at the time of election.

 4.6 Appointed Business Representatives.
-In addition to the Directors elected pursuant to Sections 4.3 and 4.4, two Directors shall be appointed by area business organizations.
+In addition to the Directors elected pursuant to Sections 4.3 and 4.4, two Directors shall be appointed by area business organizations to two-year terms.
 The Highland Business Association shall appoint one Director and the West End Business and Professional Association shall appoint one Director.
+No appointed Business Representative shall serve more than six (6) consecutive years unless another candidate is unavailable.
 The entity appointing a Director pursuant to this Section shall be entitled to appoint an Alternate or establish a procedure for designating an Alternate to attend and participate in a Board of Directors meeting in place of the appointed Director in the event of such Director’s absence.

 4.7 Vacancies.
-Vacancies among Grid Representatives or At-Large Directors shall be filled at the first regular meeting of the Board of Directors after the vacancy has occurred and by the same method and procedure established for the election of such Directors at the HDC’s annual meeting as provided for in Sections 4.3 through 4.4.
-If a vacancy has not been filled by the first regular meeting of the Board of Directors after the vacancy has occurred, the vacancy may be filled by nomination and appointment by the Board of Directors at that meeting.
+Vacancies among Grid Representatives or At-Large Directors shall be filled at the second regular meeting of the Board of Directors after the vacancy has occurred or within 60 days, whichever is longer and by the same method and procedure established for the election of such Directors at the HDC’s annual meeting as provided for in Sections 4.3 through 4.4.
+If a vacancy has not been filled in the required time period, the vacancy may be filled by nomination and appointment by the Board of Directors at the next regular meeting following the end of the required time period.
 If the vacancy is a Grid Representative, it is preferred that the appointment be from the grid of the vacant Director’s seat.
 However, if an eligible candidate from the grid is not forthcoming, the Board of Directors may appoint a Member from anywhere within the Highland Area.
 The process for filling a vacancy shall be repeated until the vacancy is filled.
 Elected or appointed Directors filling any vacant position shall serve until the end of the regular term of the vacant position.

 4.8 Alternates.
 “Alternates” consist of At-Large Alternates and any alternates attending and participating in a Board of Directors meeting in place of an absent Director who was elected or appointed as a business representative pursuant to Section 4.6.